Iowa PBS: Programming

+Iowa PBS first began airing Doctor Who in 1974, shortly after the BBC first made it available to PBS stations via Time-Life Television.
+With the exception of a hiatus between 1979 and 1984, the station has aired the serial continuously since, one of the longest Doctor Who runs in the world.

 Friends of Iowa PBS

 In 1970, Friends of Iowa Public Television (Iowa Public Television Foundation Board) was created for the development, growth and support of Iowa PBS through the building of a strong statewide membership base.
 Its 65,000 member households across Iowa and bordering states contribute nearly 90% of the out-of-pocket costs for acquiring and producing general audience programming.
 When IPTV rebranded as Iowa PBS in December 2019, Friends of Iowa Public Television changed its name to Friends of Iowa PBS.